-Looking to fill some holes in your garden?
+Looking to beautify your garden?
 Want to attract more birds and butterflies?
 Check out the annual Native Plant Sale: For The Birds, Butterflies, & Bees hosted May 18 and 19, 2019 by the National Audubon Society in Greenwich, Connecticut.

 Sale & pick up hours: May 18 and 19 (10 a.m. - 5 p.m.). **If you cannot pick up your plants on Saturday or Sunday, please make separate arrangements to pick up your plants with Andy Chapin at email@example.com or 203-930-1348.